microsoft/pxt-adafruit/docs/getting-started/rock-paper-scissors.md

 ```
 ## Step 7: Staying honest

 Success!
-Your micro:bit can track wins!
+Your @boardname@ can track wins!
 But what about losses?
 Use the ``Game`` drawer to subtract `1` from your score when you press button `B`.